Carnlough: Politics

 Carnlough lies within the Carnlough electoral ward of Mid and East Antrim Borough Council's Coast Road District electoral division.
 Of the five electoral wards which make up the Coast Road district electoral area Carnlough is the only ward with a Nationalist majority and the only majority Nationalist ward in the whole of the former Larne Borough Council area.

 Sinn Féin have seen their vote increase in the area and opened a constituency office in Carnlough in 2012.

-The twelfth of July celebrations are held in the village every 7 years.
-The last being in 2007 where a local residents group protested against the parade as well as a Royal Black Preceptory parade.
+The twelfth of July celebrations are held in the village every seven years.
+In 2007, a residents' group protested against both the parade and a Royal Black Preceptory parade.

 Demography

 Carnlough is classified as a village by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with a population between 1,000 and 2,499 people).
 On Census day (27 March 2011) there were 1,512 people living in Carnlough.
 Of these: